Olical/Package.js/README.md

 The packages must have a directory structure that matches their package string.
 So a package string of `graphics.canvas.Image` would be stored in `graphics/canvas/Image.js`.

+# Quickstart

+If you want to get going as fast as possible then have a skim over the API and follow the instructions below.

+First things first, your going to need to include `Package.js` in your page, so download it and create a script tag to load it like so.

+	<script type='text/javascript' src='/path/to/Package.js'></script>

+You will also need a main script for you application, so create that and include it too.
+You can put all of your useful and cool code up the top of that file.
+The only thing you need to do is register your file.

+	// Fisrt things first, lets set the location of our packages
+	// This is not required, but saves passing the root to every package initialisation Package.defaultRoot = '/assets/javascript/packages';

+	// Now lets create the package instance var myScript = new Package('myApp.myScript'); // You can also pass a settings object

+	// Some epic JavaScript up here
+	// It does such cool stuff that you can even see it!
+	// Amazing right!?

+	// And now at the bottom of the file we register our package myScript.register();

+Now your script is registered, pretty easy right.
+But I would imagine that you will need to load another package for your script to work.
+You can do that like so.

+	var moreJs = new Package('myApp.moreJs').load(function() {
+		// Any code within this block can be assured that the script has loaded
+		// When you call register at the bottom of your script it runs this code block, so ALWAYS call it at the bottom });

+But what if your script requires more than one script, say it has a list of dependencies.
+Well, theres an easy way around that.
+Here is the same script as before but with a dependency array.

+	// Fisrt things first, lets set the location of our packages
+	// This is not required, but saves passing the root to every package initialisation Package.defaultRoot = '/assets/javascript/packages';

+	// Now lets create the package instance var myScript = new Package({
+		path: 'myApp.myScript',
+		dependencies: [
+			'libraries.mootools',
+			'libraries.jquery',
+			'classes.tweet'
+		]
+	}).loadDependencies(function() {
+		// Remember to place all code that requires the dependencies in this callback!
+		// And also remember to stick the register statement in here!
+		// I'm serious.
+Stuff will really start to break if you don't do what I say!

+		// Some epic JavaScript up here
+		// It does such cool stuff that you can even see it!
+		// Amazing right!?

+		// And now at the bottom of the file we register our package myScript.register();
+	});

+I hope this has been enough to get you going.
+If not, just have a look at the source and the API.
+You will be able to work out anything you need.

 # API

 ## Methods